ForLoopNelson/Sounds-Spooky/README.md

 --Production: `node server.js`

 # TODO's

-`Create a forgot password, reset password feature` `User Profile Picture`
+`UP NEXT: Add public of shared option for user to share sfx with other users.
+Kind of like followers, but not that, just yet` `Create a forgot password, reset password feature` `User Profile Picture`
 `Have feed show posts from mutual Users (followers)`